eelcovv/LatLonCalc/README.rst

 * Adding or subtracting a *Latlon* object and a *GeoVector* object creates a new *LatLon* object with the coordinates adjusted by the *GeoVector* object's distance and heading
 * *GeoVector* objects can be added, subtracted, multiplied or divided
-* The module name is called LatLon3 as it is an upgrade of the LatLon package at pypi for Python 3.8.
+* The module name is called LatLon3 as it is an upgrade of the LatLon package at pypi for Python 3.9.
+  The support for Python 2 has been completely dropped.
-  The original Author of LatLon is not maintaining the pypi package anymore, so we needed to change the name
+  The original author (Gen Del Raye) of LatLon is not maintaining the pypi package anymore, so a new distribution  was published by Eelco van Vliet

 ------------
 Installation
 ------------
-*LatLon3* has only been tested in Python 3.8
+*LatLon3* has only been tested in Python 3.9

 Installation through pip::